graced2739/sep11-freedom-project/entries/entry05.md

 ##### 4/25/22

 ### Content
-As said before in blog 4, I've already finished learning my tool.
+As I said before in blog 4, I've already finished learning my tool.
 Now I needed to finalize and complete my MVP plan.
 On my MVP plan, me and my partner planned to have a google sheet that's able to send emails to teachers directly from Google Sheet.
 We also wanted another google sheet that's able to add events to Google Calendar directly from google sheets.
-Here is how it looked like at first for the Gmail sheet, when I was still learning the tool: https://docs.google.com/spreadsheets/d/1OU3k-T-W0HtdFb7hOoku4eyfY4pqkcBAwXrfdkyoi6k/edit?usp=sharing. <br>
+Here is how it looks like at first for the Gmail sheet, when I was still learning the tool: https://docs.google.com/spreadsheets/d/1OU3k-T-W0HtdFb7hOoku4eyfY4pqkcBAwXrfdkyoi6k/edit?usp=sharing. <br>
 Here is the code for it:
 ```js
 function myFunction() {